inkVerb/VIP/501/Lesson-04.md

 ls web
 ```

-*Try an alternate way for no-login by searching "webapp.php" and uncommenting the line*
+*Try an alternate way for no-login by searching "`webapp.php`" and uncommenting the line*

 | **B-19** ://